COL Group: UniReel

 In November 2024, COL JAPAN launched the duanju app UniReel.
 Its first series was a school-based mystery drama——The Final Lesson – Only Survivors Graduate.
-UniReel’s first production was a short drama originally produced by Nippon TV, starring idol Yusei Yagi.
+UniReel's first production was a short drama originally produced by Nippon TV, starring Yusei Yagi.
 The Final Lesson – Only Survivors Graduate won Best Actor at the 1st Asia Short-Form Drama Awards in 2025, with Yusei Yagi recognized for his performance in the UniReel-released series.

 FlareFlow

 FlareFlow distributes serialized short dramas optimized for mobile viewing.
 The service was introduced as part of COL Group’s expansion into overseas digital entertainment markets.FlareFlow maintains offices in Singapore, Los Angeles, and Beijing.Its catalog includes both licensed and original productions released in episodic format.

 The platform became available on the App Store and Google Play in April 2025.
 In September 2025, it briefly ranked among the top free entertainment apps in the United States.
 By late 2025, FlareFlow was accessible in over 170 countries with multilingual user interfaces.

 FlareFlow features short-form series across genres such as romance, fantasy, urban drama, and suspense.
 FlareFlow commissions both independent studios and in-house teams to produce content for international distribution.
+Industry reports note that FlareFlow has achieved download growth and category rankings in markets such as the United States, Germany, Australia, and Canada.